DanielSBrown/ScHoolboy-Queue/README.md

 The application consists of two integral parts:

 1. [A centralized web site](www.ScHoolboyQueue.org/) used to manage the queues for the individual rooms
-1. Distributed rooms/nodes that handle the playing on the music
+1. Distributed rooms/nodes that handle the playing of the music

 ### Running